Text by Lyndsey Walsh

 Heather Barnett views these binaries between the arts and sciences as existing in connection with the binary of subjective and objective forms of knowledge, explaining as if science is solely neutral and art purely expressive: one rational, the other emotional.

 The subjective and objective boundary has proven to be just a line that we tend to draw in ever-shifting sand.
-This is a concept that regularly pops up in the field of the History of Science and has been written on in more depth in Lorraine Daston and Peter Galison’s book Objectivity.
+This concept regularly pops up in the field of the History of Science and has been written on in more depth in Lorraine Daston and Peter Galison’s book Objectivity.
 The Art of Science exposes these shifts that have taken place over time by focusing on the individuals charging forward with their curiosity and navigating emerging technology and paradigm shifts, which has led to the redrawing of boundaries between these two seemingly “opposing” fields.

-When investigating the role that context plays in facilitating this division of disciplines, Nathan Cohen observes, the issues surrounding how we comprehend art and science may have much to do with cultural perspectives and the way successive generations have chosen to define what knowledge is and how it should be categorised and applied.
+When investigating the role that context plays in facilitating this division of disciplines, Nathan Cohen observes the issues surrounding how we comprehend art and science may have much to do with cultural perspectives and the way successive generations have chosen to define what knowledge is and how it should be categorised and applied.

 When reflecting on these divides in disciplinary boundaries, Sheena Calvert references Karl Poppers’ text, ‘The Myth of The Framework’, which outlines that these divisions exist as “productive spaces of disagreement” and can foster the very necessary spark to set minds ablaze in education: debate.
 This begs the question that maybe the modern perception of the arts and sciences actually serves a greater purpose from an epistemological perspective.

-In comparison, Heather Barnett found the process of revisiting artists to dig deeper into their archives to be highly inspirational as some of the artists featured have had great personal importance to her.
+In comparison, Heather Barnett found the process of revisiting artists to dig deeper into their archives to be highly inspirational, as some of the artists featured have had great personal importance to her.
 Barnett cites Agnes Denes’ focus and shifts in scale, Berenice Abbott’s visual communication of phenomena existing in and around material interactions and Helen Chadwick’s explorations into growth and decay, environmentalism, the body and identity and the connections between life, matter and materials.
 Richard Bright also cites a number of artists featured in the book as inspiration, including the photography of Anna Atkins and Susan Derges, Mario Klingemann’s artworks working with algorithms, data and artificial neural networks and contemporary artists such as Annie Cattrell, Eduardo Kac, Helen Pynor and Susan Aldworth.

 Maria Sybilla Merian stands out as a source of inspiration for Sheene Calvert, especially as Merian’s career went against the societal expectations and roles that women were expected to take on in the 1600s.
 Calvert explains, for me, Merian is emblematic of never taking as a given what information is offered.
 Test, explore, and find out for yourself.
 She also used art as a tool to present science and to question the social and lack of professional roles within science afforded to women.

 When writing The Art of Science, the hardest aspect for all the authors was choosing just 40 artists to be featured for the over a thousand-year period that the book covers.
 There are still many artists and artworks out there to write about whose works continue to echo the lessons and stories told in The Art of Science.
 As such, the authors suggest that there is plenty of potential for The Art of Science to evolve into a future that can further reveal the depth and breadth of human ingenuity and creativity.
-Until then, The Art of Science presents a story that is both highly captivating for veterans of the transdisciplinary science/art community and newcomers that are beginning to navigate the historical and contemporary figures working in a web of complex and captivating entanglements between the disciplines of the arts and the sciences.
+Until then, The Art of Science presents a story that is both highly captivating for transdisciplinary science/art community veterans and newcomers beginning to navigate the historical and contemporary figures working in a web of complex and captivating entanglements between the disciplines of the arts and the sciences.